florianprs/Control_of_the_Youtube_Stream/README.md

 - an USB camera
 - an internet connection
 - an YouTube account
-- breadboard
+- a breadboard
-- 2 cables Raspberry (cable male to female)
+- 2 jumper wires male to female
-- LED
+- a LED
-- 330 ohm resistor
+- a 330 ohm resistor

 ### 1. Update your Raspberry Pi